AFK1/bilibili_translate_extension_manifest_3/README.md

 # Authors/Contributors
 A big thank you to u/konokalahola from Reddit for providing the Chrome extension framework!
 A big thank you to u/Prune_Berry from Reddit for helping translate and polishing the extension!
+A big thank you to XilkyTofu from github for original repository!